mranandramasamy/JavaHub/README.md

 2. Time complexity of hashmap
 3. How to create object without new keyword?
 4. What is Copy constructor
 5. Does java support operator overloading ?
-And whatabout '+' ?
+And what about '+' ?
 6. What is SCP ?
 And heap area ?
 7. What is String buffer ?
 8. What is the purpose of Finally Block ?